asteasolutions/zod-to-openapi/README.md

 We keep a changelog as part of the [GitHub releases](https://github.com/asteasolutions/zod-to-openapi/releases).

-## Purpose
+## Purpose and quick example

 We at [Astea Solutions](https://asteasolutions.com/) made this library because we use [zod](https://github.com/colinhacks/zod) for validation in our APIs and are tired of the duplication to also support a separate OpenAPI definition that must be kept in sync.
-Using zod-to-openapi, we generate OpenAPI definitions directly from our zod schemas, this having single source of truth.
+Using `zod-to-openapi`, we generate OpenAPI definitions directly from our zod schemas, this having single source of truth.

 Simply put, it turns this: